Dermot Desmond holds the Datalex cards as airlines fight for survival

 As Covid-19 rips through economies, few industries face more uncertainty about what the future holds than aviation.
 Tales of woe continue to mount.

-On Wednesday, Dublin-based jet lessor Avolon, which has 150 airline customers in 62 countries, said that carriers accounting for 90 per cent of its rent roll have asked for some form of payment relief.
+On Wednesday, Dublin-based jet lessor Avolon, which has 150 airline customers in 62 countries, said carriers accounting for 90 per cent of its rent roll had asked for some form of payment relief.

 Meanwhile, some 4,500 staff at Aer Lingus, part of the International Consolidated Airlines Group (IAG) since 2015, face an unsettling wait as a union briefings on redundancies, initially scheduled for Friday, have been put off until next week.
 The speculation is that the company will seek to cull 900 jobs as 90 per cent of its aircraft are grounded and management predicts business next year will be 20 per cent below 2019 levels.